-- (a) The Minister for Communications and Information ("Minister") is responsible for IMDA and data protection regulation under the Constitution of the Republic of Singapore (Responsibility of the Minister for Communications and Information) Notification 2018 (No. S352). - (b) The appointment and removal of the Chief Executive of IMDA are subject to the Minister's approval and prior concurrence of the Public Service Commission pursuant to the IMDA Act (No. 22 of 2016) and the Public Sector (Governance) Act (No. 5 of 2018). - (c) The Minister may direct IMDA regarding the performance of its functions and IMDA is compelled to comply with those directions, including with regards to its Accountability Agent certification activities, pursuant to the IMDA Act (No. 22 of 2016) and the Public Sector (Governance) Act (No. 5 of 2018).2 For instance, the Minister can require IMDA to furnish information and report on its work as an Accountability Agent.
-Failure to comply may result in removal of the Chief Executive.
+- (a) The Minister for Communications and Information ("Minister") is responsible for IMDA and data protection regulation under the Constitution of the Republic of Singapore (Responsibility of the Minister for Communications and Information) Notification 2018 (No. S352). - (b) The appointment and removal of the Chief Executive of IMDA are subject to the Minister's approval and prior concurrence of the Public Service Commission pursuant to the IMDA Act (No. 22 of 2016) and the Public Sector (Governance) Act (No. 5 of 2018). - (c) The Minister may direct IMDA regarding the performance of its functions and IMDA is compelled to comply with those directions, including with regards to its Accountability Agent certification activities, pursuant to the IMDA Act (No. 22 of 2016) and the Public Sector (Governance) Act (No. 5 of 2018).
+For instance, the Minister can require IMDA to furnish information and report on its work as an Accountability Agent, including improvements to certification assessment methods, but this oversight does not extend to directing whether or not a particular organization obtains a CBPR or PRP certification.
+Failure to comply may with the Minister's direction could result in removal of the Chief Executive.